8Ginette8/gbif.range/README.md

                         buffer_width_polygon = 0.1)
 ```

 Here we adapted the extra-parameters to the extent of the study area, e.g., (i) consider points as outliers (a maximum group of two points) if this bunch is away > 555km (1° ~ 111km) from the other cluster points and (ii) apply a buffer of ~10km around the drawn polygons. ⚠️It also important to note that the resolution parameter ('res') can be changed to adjust how fine the spatial output should be.
-This highest possible resolution will only depend on the precision of the *Bioreg* object (e.g., a range output can reach the same resolution of the rasters used to create a *make_ecoregion* object).
+This highest possible resolution will only depend on the precision of the *bioreg* object (e.g., a range output can reach the same resolution of the rasters used to create a *make_ecoregion* object).

 ``` r
 # Plot